RhetTbull/osxphotos/README.md

                                   renamed upon import.
 By default, photos are exported with the the original name they had before import.
-  --convert-to-jpeg               Convert all non-jpeg images (e.g. RAW, HEIC,
+  --convert-to-jpeg               Convert all non-jpeg images (e.g. raw, HEIC,
                                   PNG, etc) to JPEG upon export.
 Only works if your Mac has a GPU.
   --jpeg-quality FLOAT RANGE      Value in range 0.0 to 1.0 to use with